hyperuplink/hyperuplink/docs/manual/newpost/index.md

 forum is already selected and locked, and from anywhere else you pick the forum from the dropdown at the bottom.
-The menu entry stays grayed out for as long as you have write permission nowhere, which saves you from filling in a form that the board was always going to refuse.
+The menu entry stays grayed out for as long as you have write permission nowhere, which saves you from filling in a form that the board was always going to reject.

 ![The new topic editor](new-topic.webp)

-## The editor
+## Editor

 A topic needs a subject and some text, a reply needs only the text, and both are written in _Markdown_.
 Headings, emphasis, lists, links, tables, task lists,